intel/openvino-ai-plugins-gimp/README.md

 5. Follow steps 4,5 from section A. <br>
 6. Click on “Generate”.
 Wait for the total inference steps to get completed. <br>

+_Note that the screenshots below are based on the previous UI_
 ![](gifs/stable-diffusion.png)
 ![](gifs/stable-diffusion.webp)